 The Compensation Committee has a conservative pay-for-performance compensation philosophy and endeavors to have executive compensation practices that align executive pay with company performance.
-In fiscal year 2018, the Compensation Committee took the following actions with respect to the executive compensation program:
+In fiscal year 2021, the Compensation Committee took the following actions with respect to the executive compensation program:

-- · Made only modest increases to base salaries; - · Continued to consider adjusted EBITDA, revenue and sales performance as financial measures for executive bonuses; and - Continued to award restricted stock in order to align the interests of our executives with those of our stockholders and provide appropriate performance and retention incentives.
+- Made only modest increases to base salaries; - Continued to consider adjusted EBITDA, revenue and sales performance as financial measures for executive bonuses; and - Continued to award restricted stock in order to align the interests of our executives with those of our stockholders and provide appropriate performance and retention incentives.

-Streamline's financial performance in fiscal year 2018 did not meet all the company's goals.
-As a result, cash bonuses in an amount equivalent to 96% of the target bonus amount were awarded.
-The Compensation Committee believes any bonuses awarded should demonstrate strong alignment between executive pay and company performance.
+Streamline's financial performance in fiscal year 2021 did not meet all of the company's goals.
+As a result, no cash bonuses on the target bonus amount were awarded.
+The Compensation Committee believes any incentive bonuses awarded should demonstrate strong alignment between executive pay and company performance.

-The Compensation Committee has recently made the following decisions with respect to the company's executive compensation in fiscal year 2019:
+The Compensation Committee has recently made the following decisions with respect to the company's executive compensation in fiscal year 2022: